tvcodes/tvcodes.github.io/README.md

 The source code is licensed under the **MIT License**.
 See the `LICENSE` file for details.

-Blog posts, writing, and images are © **tvcodes**.
+Blog posts, writing, and images are © 2026 tvcodes.
 All rights reserved.
 They may not be reproduced or redistributed without permission.

 ---